 Types of Benches & Settees

-A storage bench is an ideal piece of furniture for a living room, entryway, or bedroom that could use some extra storage space.
+A storage bench is an ideal piece of furniture for a living room, entryway, or bedroom that could use extra storage space.
 These benches have a hinged top that opens up to reveal an empty area where you can store blankets, throw pillows, shoes, and any other items you like to keep on hand.
 Choose a bench with a plush, upholstered lid to act as comfortable seating in any area.

 How To Use A Bench In A Dining Room